adejong1952/SV06Configs/README.md

 Using the following guide for setup: https://mellow.klipper.cn/#/advanced/usb_adxl

-With thanks to Bassamanator, Kyleisah and Rory Game for making it very easy to do this
+With thanks to Bassam Husain, Kyleisah and Rory Game for making it very easy to do this

 Andre